Base Camp is where visitors go to relax, unwind, and get familiar with an anthology of earlier material.

 Professor X and Magneto had different views on how to defend their kind (source: wikipedia.org)

-Since humanity is systematically belligerent, peace is not an option.
+Since humanity is systematically belligerent, peace was (is) not an option, and never will be, if we examine history.

-Ditto for Professor X. His gracious and compassionate perspective on life hinged on Magneto’s brute realism.
-Without Magneto, the mutants could not cover all corners, running the risk of falling victims to the belligerent side of humanity, maybe even becoming its lapdogs.
+Ditto for Professor X. His gracious and compassionate perspective hinged on Magneto’s brute realism.
+Without Magneto, the mutants were constantly exposed, at risk of falling victims to the belligerent side of humanity.
+At best, they would all end up dead.
+Worse yet, they could become humanity’s slaves, pets, or lapdogs.

 Like I said, two opposing forces that are parts of the greater formula, the function of which propels a never-ending process of development.

-The question is, where are you in this process and what are you prepared to do about it?
-How will you defend what you believe in?
-What is your position in the equation?
+The question is, where are we, each of us, in this process and what are we prepared to do about it?
+How do we defend what we believe in?
+What is our position in the equation?
 We each have a role, after all, whether we like it or not, be it noble, graceful, dark, or unenviable.
 The point is to assume it with conviction and see it through.

 Bottom line, this process will play out with our involvement or without it.
 The point is to make a choice and follow it with a decisive move that will have an impact, be it slight or immense.
-Choose your course of action wisely so that you may emerge victorious.
+Choose our course of action wisely so that we may emerge victorious.
 Losers tell no tales and make no decisions.
 Those privileges are reserved for the victors.

 This article was originally published in Urban Times